-- > The material included in this presentation involves generalities that have exceptions.
+- The material included in this presentation involves generalities that have exceptions.
 It is highly recommended that you obtain professional guidance prior to finalizing your decisions. - Your choices will depend on where you last worked under the Nortel Negotiated Plan.
-This presentation is only for provinces other than Ontario, Québec, and Nova Scotia. - > The presenters and their employers specifically disclaim any responsibility for your decisions or the results of those decisions.
+This presentation is only for Ontario. - The presenters and their employers specifically disclaim any responsibility for your decisions or the results of those decisions.